CartoDB/Windshaft-cartodb/docs/Map-API.md

 }
 ```

-On success, a 204 (No Content) response would be issued.
-Otherwise a 4xx response with with an error will be returned.
+On success, a 204 (No Content) response will be issued.
+Otherwise a 4xx response with an error will be returned.

 ### Listing Available Templates